Benjamin-Lee/DNAvisualization.org/paper/response.md

 > A comparison to other methods should be expanded upon.
 > Of the 17 references cited there is little discussion of their content.
 For instance Page 1 “a variety of methods have been proposed” (references 3-12) !!
 This really does little justice to the prior work or description thereof.
 Generally speaking if a reference is included then something substantial from that paper should be mentioned - if only a sentence for each.

+All visualization methods referred to in the paper have now been described and compared to each other.
+This section now reads: "One common technique is to map each nucleotide to a vector and connect those vectors tip-to-tail to represent a DNA sequence.
+For example, the Gates method uses up, down, left, and right vectors of length one to represent Ts, As, Cs, and Gs, respectively, while the Yau method uses vectors along a unit circle to represent the bases.
+Others, such as Qi and its derivative Squiggle algorithm are based on mapping a binary representation of the sequence to upward- and downward-oriented vectors for 1s and 0s, respectively.
+In contrast, other algorithms such as @qiNovel2DGraphical2007 and @randicCompact2DGraphical2003 are based on tablature, with the x coordinate corresponding to base number and the y coordinate to a specific nucleotide or dinucleotide, respectively."

 ### Intro Page 2
 > It is stated that methods used are those for which
 > “Visualizations which may be unambiguously transformed back into the DNA sequence”
 > Following on from this when downloading a zoomed section of the graph (something of interest to the user) I would suggest also including the DNA sequence within the x-axis range with the bases colour coded to match the graph. (you could also think about aligning these DNA sequence but that might be too much to ask?).

+This feature is not able to be implemented due to the lack of existing software capable of inverting DNA sequence transformations and the fact that raw DNA sequences are not stored, thereby necessitating transformation inversion.
+However, this is a valuable suggestion that will most certainly be implemented in a future version of this website.

 ### Interface Page 2.
 > Include a short description for each of the 5 visualization methods used /referenced rather than bunching all refs to a single sentence.
 > Why were these chosen over some of the other methods referenced.

+The reason for the inclusion of these specific methods has been clarified as being those implemented in the previously published `Squiggle` package:

 > Just a thought - when looking at a zoomed region, it would be nice to jump to another visualization method of the same x-axis region.
 The zoom out function is nice.

+This feature has been implemented.

 ### Page 3 Implementation
 > First sentence refers twice to serverless - it this redundant (minor edit)